-You may qualify to establish your own retirement arrangement whether or not you are covered by a qualified retirement plan at work.
+You may qualify to establish a traditional IRA whether or not you are covered by a qualified retirement plan at work.
 You can contribute the smaller of \$2,000 or your taxable compensation effectively connected with your U.S. trade or business to an IRA each year.
-If you or your spouse are covered by a plan at work, or you are self employed and had a Keogh or SEP retirement plan, you can only deduct these contributions subject to certain limits.
+If you or your spouse are covered by a plan at work, or you are self-employed and had a Keogh, SEP, or SIMPLE retirement plan, you can only deduct these contributions subject to certain limits.